-Key Matters Discussed Response from the Directors/Management (d) To explain the offtake tariff given to the SEV's power plant and the transmission cost involved.
-The offtake tariff given to SEV under its new concession was significantly lower from its original concession and there was no transmission cost charged to SEV. (e) To explain the Company's policy on the minimum price for the disposal of 61 million treasury shares.
-According to Paragraph 12.18 of the Listing Requirements of Bursa Malaysia, the reselling of the treasury shares of the Company on Bursa Securities was set as follows: a price which is not less than the Volume-weighted average price ("VWAP") for our Shares for the 5 Market Days immediately before the date of the resale; or a discounted price of not more than 5% to the VWAP for our Shares for the 5 Market Days immediately before the date of the resale provided that: 9.
-See Han Chow - Shareholder • To explain whether the dividend payment could be increased from 6 sen to 7 sen. If the share price increases, the Company would try its best to pay a dividend payout of 100% of the Company's PATMI.
-10. Loh Shiaw Kheaun - Proxy To explain on the action plans that the Management was embarking to increase the declining profit numbers of the Company which have been declining year on year ie RM310 million in FY2017 compared to last year's PATMI of RM355 million.
+Key Matters Discussed 1 1 Key Matter's Discussed Response from the Directors/Management (d) To explain the offtake tariff given to the SEV's power plant and the transmission cost involved. • The offtake tariff given to SEV under its new concession was significantly lower from its orginal concession and there was no transmission cost charged to SEV. (e) To explain the Company's policy on the minimum price for the disposal of 61 million treasury shares.
+According to Paragraph 12.18 of the Listing Requirements of Bursa Malaysia, the reselling of the treasury shares of the Company on Bursa Securities was set as follows:- (i) a price which is not less than the Volume-weighted average price ("VWAP") for our Shares for the 5 Market Days immediately before the date of the resale; or (ii) a discounted price of not more than 5% to the VWAP for our Shares for the 5 Market Days immediately before the date of the resale provided that: (a) the resale takes place not earlier than 30 days from the date of purchase; and (bb) the resale price is not less than the cost of purchase of our Share being resold.
+9. See Han Chow - Shareholder • To explain whether the dividend payment could be increased from 6 sen to 7 sen. • If the share price increases, the Company would try its best to pay a dividend payout of 100% of the Company's PATMI.
+10. Loh Shiaw Kheaun - Proxy • To explain on the action plans that the Management was embarking to increase the declining profit numbers of the Company which have been declining year on year ie RM310 million in FY2017 compared to last year's PATMI of RM355 million.
 (Page 40 of the AR2017) As the information on the forecasted PATMI was price sensitive in nature, the Board was unable to divulge such information to the shareholders at the AGM.
-The Board explained that decline in profit was mainly due lower tariff received by SEV under its new concession.
-What would be the forecasted PATMI for FY2018.
+The Board explained that decline in profit was mainly due lower tariff received by SEV under its new concession. • What would be the forecasted PATMI for FY2018.
 The Management had taken various actions such as cost saving initiatives together with increasing power plant's efficiency as ways to increase the profitability of the Group.
 As for the long term measure, the Company was targeting to achieve new growth through brownfield or greenfield projects.
 11. Cheah Yew Boon - Shareholder